Kim Soo-hyun: Kim Sae-ron dispute

-On March 17, 2025, Kim Sae-ron's family revealed that Gold Medalist had sent her a second set of legal papers seemingly threatening her for payment of her debt and forbidding her from contacting Kim and other Gold Medalist artists.
+On March 17, 2025, Kim Sae-ron's family revealed that Goldmedalist had sent her a second set of legal papers seemingly threatening her for payment of her debt and forbidding her from contacting Kim and other Goldmedalist artists.
 They claimed this contributed to her mental distress and ultimately her death.
 However, the agency rebutted by stating that the papers were meant to offer an extended payment deadline and refuted any threats regarding communication with other actors.

-On March 27, 2025, Bu Ji-seok, a lawyer representing Kim Sae-ron's family, appeared in a press conference on behalf of the family and publicly revealed further evidence to corroborate the allegations that Kim had dated Kim Sae-ron while she was a minor.
+On March 27, 2025, Bu Ji-seok, a lawyer representing Kim Sae-ron's family, appeared in a press conference on behalf of the family and provided what he claimed to be further evidence that Kim had dated Kim Sae-ron while she was a minor.
 The evidence also included text messages suggesting that Kim had engaged in a sexual relationship with Kim Sae-ron.

-On March 31, 2025, Kim held an emergency press conference in western Seoul to address the allegations, with his legal representative present, where he teared up multiple times.
-He denied dating Kim Sae-ron as a minor, as well as the claims that agency pressure or his actions led to her decision to commit suicide.
+On March 31, 2025, Kim Soo-hyun held a press conference in which he denied the allegations.

+In May 2026, the Seoul Gangnam Police Station announced that it had determined evidence against Kim Soo-hyun to have been falsified using a combination of image editing and artificial intelligence, which included an AI-generated voice clone of the late actress Kim Sae-ron.
+The police initially announced that they were seeking an arrest warrant for Kim Se-ui of Hover Lab for fabricating and distributing the edited materials to generate attention for his YouTube channel.
+On May 26, 2026, the Seoul Central District Court officially granted the arrest warrant, and Kim Se-ui was detained due to concerns that he might flee or destroy evidence.
+Furthermore, investigative authorities booked Bu Ji-seok—the attorney representing Kim Sae-ron's family who had previously held a joint press conference with Hover Lab—as a suspected accomplice.

+In June 2026, YouTuber Kim Se-ui was placed in pre-trial detention on charges related to alleged dissemination of false information and defamation in connection with claims involving actor Kim Soo-hyun.
+The detention occurred during ongoing investigation and trial proceedings and does not constitute a final conviction.
+As of 2026, no final court ruling has been issued regarding the underlying allegations, and the related claims remain legally disputed.